hiwaylon/pyzmq/docs/source/logging.rst

 PUBHandler
 ----------

-The :class:`.PUBHandler` object is created for allowing the python logging to be emitted on a PUB socket.
-The main difference between a PUBHandler and a regular logging Handler is the inclusion of topics.
+The :class:`.PUBHandler` object is created for allowing the Python logging to be emitted on a PUB socket.
+The main difference between a PUBHandler and a regular logging handler is the inclusion of topics.
 For the most basic logging, you can simply create a PUBHandler with an interface or a configured PUB socket, and just let it go::